-Having to divorce an unfaithful husband you love can be extremely painful.
+Having to divorce an unfaithful husband you still love can be extremely painful.

 What some of us don’t know is that love shouldn’t be the only thing controlling the relationship.
 Love may be a positive emotion, but it doesn’t always mean you’re happy.

-What if love just suddenly becomes the source of your misery and never-ending heartbreaks?
+What if love just chains you to your misery and never-ending heartbreaks?
 When will you say that enough is enough?

-Your husband cheated and was unfaithful to you.
-Your marriage is no longer a source of happiness and genuine love.
-These are the facts, and so now, it’s time to face the truth:
+Your husband was unfaithful to you and your marriage is no longer a source of happiness and genuine love.
+These are the facts, and so now, it’s time to face the truth.

 You may still love your husband, but he is no longer the man you married.

 So, if you’re on your way to getting a divorce (whether it’s your choice or not), it may be for the best.